bobanetwork/boba_legacy/faq.md

 ![Testing and Testnet](./boba_documentation/.gitbook/assets/testing-and-testnet.png)

-## Does Boba Network Have a testnet/How do I gettTestnet Boba or Eth?
+## Does Boba Network Have a testnet/How do I get Testnet Boba or Eth?

 Boba Network does have a testnet and it uses authentication through Twitter.
 Here’s a short walkthrough on how to get authenticated.